 In Early Christian times, of course, few could read.
-To spread the Word of God, therefore, monks had to be inventive above and beyond these beautiful books.
-And Ireland’s High Crosses, with carved panels illustrating biblical stories, show just how inventive they could be.
+To spread the Word of God, therefore, monks had to be inventive, and go above and beyond creating beautiful books.
+Ireland’s high crosses, with carved panels illustrating Bible stories, show just how inventive they could be.

-Clonmacnoise, County Offaly, three high crosses stand in enduring testament to the skill and artistry of Early Christian sculptors.
-The four-metre Cross of the Scriptures is a highlight, covered on all sides with deliciously intricate figures.
-Along with the others, it’s housed in an interpretive centre to protect it from the (many) vagaries of Irish weather.
+In the 6th century monastic site of Clonmacnoise, County Offaly, three high crosses are an enduring testament to the skill and artistry of Early Christian sculptors.
+The four-metre Cross of the Scriptures is a highlight, covered on all sides with fantastically intricate figures.
+Along with the others, it’s housed in an interpretive centre to protect it from the vagaries of Irish weather.

-In County Tyrone, the 10th-century Ardboe High Cross is Ulster’s oldest.
+Clonmacnoise isn’t the only site with wow factor, though.
+There's the heritage town of Kells, famed for its high crosses richly carved with biblical scenes.
+In County Tyrone, the 10th-century Ardboe High Cross is the oldest in Northern Ireland.
 Standing at the site of a former monastery established by St Colman, “Ard Boe” literally means “hill of the cow” – a name evoking the legend of a magic cow that apparently helped build the monastery.

 As the men built and crafted, the story goes, the cow provided endless lashings of cream, milk and butter.